torvalds/linux/Documentation/networking/openvswitch.rst

 The behavior when using overlapping wildcarded flows is undefined.
-It is the responsibility of the user space program to ensure that any incoming packet can match at most one flow, wildcarded or not.
-The current implementation performs best-effort detection of overlapping wildcarded flows and may reject some but not all of them.
+It is the responsibility of the user space program to ensure that any incoming packet can match at most one flow, wildcarded or analt.
+The current implementation performs best-effort detection of overlapping wildcarded flows and may reject some but analt all of them.
 However, this behavior may change in future versions.

 Unique flow identifiers